angelleye/paypal-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.1.6.3 =
+= 1.1.6.3.7 =
-This update adds new features into the settings panel for PayPal payment gateway options.
-Please make sure to review these after updating and save the settings page (even if you don't make changes.)
+This is a roll-back update that removes previously added features which were causing problems for many users.
+After updating, it is recommended that you go into the plugin settings for each payment gateway you are using and click the Save button even if you don't have to adjust any settings.